 Where did the name “matryoshka” (nesting doll) come from?

 Everyone knows that Matrona is a female name, beloved by the peasantry.
 But still there are a lot of popular peasant names, why was this chosen?
 Perhaps the toy with its appearance resembled some particular girl Matresha, and therefore received such a name (as the famous Oscar, similar to someone’s uncle Oscar).
 It is unlikely to ever be able to find out the truth.
 By the way, the name Matryona comes from the Latin Matrona, which means “noble woman”, Matron was written in church, among the diminutive names: Motya, Motrya, Matresha, Matyusha, Tyusha, Matusya, Tusya, Musya.
 That is, theoretically, the nested doll could be called a mock (or muska).
 Sounds, of course, strange, although the worse, for example, “marfushka”?
 Or Agatha, By the way, the popular porcelain painting is called “earthenware”.
 Although we agree that the “nesting doll” name is very good, the doll really became “noble”.
+That’s why nesting dolls were known to be given as dolls for noble married couples.

 By the number of dolls in one set, there is also no agreement.
 Turner Zvezdochkin claimed that he originally made two dolls: a three-and six-seater.
 An eight-seater nesting doll is kept in the Toy Museum in Sergiev Posad, which is considered to be the first, that same chubby girl in a sundress, apron, a headscarf with a flower, which holds a black rooster in her hand.
 It is followed by three sisters, a little brother, two more sisters and a baby.
 It is often claimed that there were not eight but seven dolls, they also said that the girls and boys alternated.
 For a kit stored in the Museum, this is not the case.